-There may be a genetic predisposition to anxiety sensitivity, or in other words, some individuals may have inherited a sensitively wired danger detection system that is hyperaware of potential threats to which it responds with an intense fight or flight response.
-This genetic vulnerability may be experienced throughout life or may be triggered by life events or biological events (e.g., pregnancy, childbirth, hormonal changes, medical illness, trauma, etc.)
+There may be a genetic predisposition to anxiety sensitivity, or in other words, some individuals may have inherited a sensitively wired danger detection system.
+This sensitivity can lead to a hyperawareness of potential threats along with an intense fight or flight reaction, which may be experienced throughout life or may be triggered by life events or biological events (e.g., pregnancy, childbirth, hormonal changes, medical illness, trauma, etc.)

 Medical conditions can also contribute to anxiety symptoms, and therefore, all individuals with excessive anxiety symptoms should be seen by a medical professional to rule out conditions such as heart disease, diabetes, hyperthyroidism, asthma and other respiratory disorders, drug use or withdrawal, or rare tumors.

 Anxiety can also be a side effect of medications or drug use or can be the result of poor sleep and nutrition.
 For some, physical exercise and adequate sleep can change brain and body chemistry enough to make significant changes in emotional functioning.
 For others, the additional assistance of medications may be beneficial.